michalspano/terminarium/README.md

 #    (the port number is displayed in the terminal)

 # 3. To stop the application, press CTRL + C in the terminal

-# 4. To build the application, run the following command:
-npm run build
 ```

 <details>